• Home

 Step 4: Prescribing Review

-This cost includes the cost of your appointment and the price of your initial prescription (normally £12).
+This cost includes the cost of your appointment and the price of your initial prescription (normally £14.40 inc. VAT).

 Once your test results are in and reviewed by the multidisciplinary team, you’ll have a short 10 minute appointment with a UK clinician.